LakeinLove/Mage-The-Awakening/Magic/Legacies/Eleventh Question.md

 ---

 The Eleventh Question credits a 19th century Mystagogue named Lucy Caspian with the core of its philosophy.
-She said that every Arcanum answered an eternal question so that, for example, Mind revealed the nature of identity and thought, and Matter showed Awakened the truths of tangible, inert phenomena.
-Yet these were always incomplete answers, and the full Mystery of sorcery, even Ascension, required an Eleventh Question, beyond the domain of the Arcana.
+She said that every [[Arcanum]] answered an eternal question so that, for example, [[Mind]] revealed the nature of identity and thought, and [[Matter]] showed Awakened the truths of tangible, inert phenomena.
+Yet these were always incomplete answers, and the full Mystery of sorcery, even Ascension, required an Eleventh Question, beyond the domain of the [[Arcanum|Arcana]].

 While investigating a haunted estate, ghosts possessed members of Caspian’s cabal and used the victims’ own magic to not only kill each other, but cover it up as an apparent murder-suicide.
 A Guardian hermit named Sullivan helped Caspian’s protégé Jeremiah Moon uncover the truth, clearing the names of the deceased.\
 Combining Sullivan’s Guardian training with the philosophy Moon had learned under Caspian, the two founded the Eleventh Question and became nomadic consulting investigators.
 After Moon perished in their last “case,” Sullivan passed the Legacy to three Guardians before vanishing.